https://croatiarevealed.com/

 • Sweetness: A wine can be dry, semi-dry or sweet.
 Most white wines from Dalmatia, such as Pošip, have a natural dryness that goes well with light dishes.

-• Acidity: The freshness of a wine comes from its acidity – young white wines like Malvasia from the Istrian Peninsula or Graševina from Slavonia often have a lively, refreshing acidity.
+• Acidity: The freshness of a wine comes from its acidity – young white wines like Malvazija from the Istrian Peninsula or Graševina from Slavonia often have a lively, refreshing acidity.

 • Tannins: Especially important for red wines, tannins add a sense of fullness and bite to the palate.
 Wines like Teran and Plavac Mali have pronounced tannins.
 Also known as a tart mouthfeel.